aileftech/snap-admin/README.md

 # Spring Boot Database Admin Panel

 Generate a powerful CRUD management dashboard for your Spring Boot application in a few minutes.

-Spring Boot Database Admin scans your `@Entity` classes to generate a simple but powerful database management interface.
+Spring Boot Database Admin scans your `@Entity` classes and automatically builds a web UI with CRUD operations for your database schema.
+No modifications required to your existing code!

 [![Example page listing products](https://i.imgur.com/Nz19f8e.png)](https://i.imgur.com/Nz19f8e.png)

 **Features:**
  * List objects with pagination and sorting
- * Show object detail page, which also includes `@OneToMany`, `@ManyToMany`, etc... fields
+ * Object detail page, which also includes `@OneToMany` and `@ManyToMany` related objects
  * Create/Edit objects
  * Action logs: history of all write operations executed through the web UI
  * Search